 We’ll continue tracking this as it develops:

-• Commerce Commission updates and determinations
+• Commerce Commission determination and any post-clearance conditions

 • Supplier-side responses and announcements